Native Garden Tours

 Our mowed prairie paths allow people of all ages to learn about prairies firsthand.
 Get to know the diverse populations of plants, animals, and insects — right on Happy Apple’s Farm!
-These 2-hour, guided events are offered to capture and share the best spring, summer, and fall features of the prairie.
+These 2-hour, guided events are offered to capture and share the best spring, summer, and fall features of the prairie garden.
 We’ll identify plants close to our paths where they can be easily shown to or touched by participants.
 Sharing sensory details of the diverse prairie plants with people of all ages increases understanding about prairie ecology and informs the care of native plants in garden settings.
+Check our Events page for upcoming dates.

 Prairie Explorers